 Peach Wars: Southern States Spar Over Which Has The Most Juice

-It's a juicy rivalry complete with peach emojis and a well-timed "bless your heart."
+It's a juicy rivalry complete with peach emoji and a well-timed "bless your heart."

 The agriculture departments in Georgia and South Carolina sparred on Twitter this week over which of them really deserves the title of Peach State.